nabeelio/vacentral-library/README.md

 ## installation

 Installation is easiest using composer.
-Autloading should take care of the rest.
+Autoloading should take care of the rest.

 ```bash
 composer require nabeel/vacentral